 About Me

-I am currently the Japan Research Fellow with the Leiden Asia Centre.
-My research interests are Japan’s security and diplomacy, the U.S.-Japan alliance, alliance politics, and Indo-Pacific security, and I regularly write on these topics for The Diplomat.
-I am also available to give guest lectures on any of these topics, and have recently spoken at the University of Amsterdam, Georgetown University, and the U.S. Foreign Service Institute.
+I am currently a Japan Research Fellow with the Leiden Asia Centre and Senior Associate Researcher at the Centre for Security, Diplomacy, and Strategy.
+My research interests are Japan’s security and diplomacy, the U.S.-Japan alliance, U.S. foreign policy, alliance politics, and Indo-Pacific security.
+I regularly write on these topics for The Diplomat, participate in Track 1.5 Dialogues such as the Japan Trilateral Forum and Indo-Pacific Dialogue, and speak on these topics, including most recently at Georgetown University, University of Amsterdam, Leiden University, European University Institute (EUI), the Centre for Security, Diplomacy, and Strategy (CSDS), and the U.S. Foreign Service Institute.

 Previous work experiences include: Presidential Management Fellow with the U.S. Department of State’s Office of Japanese Affairs; Associate Political Scientist with the RAND Corporation’s Defense and Political Science Department; and News Producer for TV Tokyo’s Washington, DC Bureau.